minprog/uva-prog-ai/20 Problem sets/30 Breakout/00 Rules.md

 ## Recommended Reading

+Review these chapters if needed; they cover important concepts from last week.
+If you skim them a little, you may be able to use them as a good reference when writing your programs!
+However, before anything else, best to watch this week's lectures!

 - ["The way of the program"](http://www.greenteapress.com/thinkapjava/html/thinkjava003.html) from Think Java
 - ["Variables and types"](http://www.greenteapress.com/thinkapjava/html/thinkjava004.html) from Think Java
 - ["Void methods"](http://www.greenteapress.com/thinkapjava/html/thinkjava005.html) from Think Java